zdcthomas/yop.nvim/README.md

 Normally, defining an operator takes a bit of work, you'll have to get the text covered by motion or visual selection, _*operate*_ on that text, and then replace the text in the buffer.
-This plugin handles everything for you except the operation, so that you can focus on what you really care about.
+This plugin handles everything for you except the operation, so you can focus on what you really care about.

 With YOP, all you need is a function that transforms and returns the selected lines, or does some other super cool thing.